willh-1/discord-birthdaybot/README.md

 ### MongoDB
 The bot uses MongoDB to store the users birthdays.

-[This guide](https://www.mongodb.com/developer/how-to/use-atlas-on-heroku/) is useful to follow up until step 5 if you wish to self-host to grab the URL.
+[This guide](https://www.mongodb.com/developer/how-to/use-atlas-on-heroku/) is useful to follow up until step 5 if you're going to self-host as it tells you how to set up the account and where to get the MongoDB URL.

 Continue following the guide if you are planning on using Heroku to host the bot for you.

 ### Self-Hosting
 When self hosting there are comments that need to be uncommented so that your bot token and MongoDB URL is readable from your .env file.

-Inside your .env file should have:
+Your .env file should include:
 ```
 token=BOT_TOKEN_HERE
 url="MONGODB_URL_HERE"